wangchengww/Tillandsia-compgenomics/Gene-family-evo-tfas-tlei/README.md

 I then obtained a table of per-orhogroup gene counts by selecting the orthogroup and count fields of the orthology table:

     cut -f 7,8,9,10 orthogroups_Tfas_Tlei_Acom.per_gene.with_functional_info.no_TEs.size_corrections.no_plastid-mito-ribo2.txt | sort -u > orthogroups_Tfas_Tlei_Acom.counts.no_TEs.size_corrections.no_plastid-mito-ribo2.txt

 The relationship of gene family size between species was explored in `Gene_family_evolution_new.R`

 # GO term enrichment of multi-copy gene families

 To have an idea of what sort of gene families occur in multicopy in either species, I selected all gene families where in at least one species the gene count is > 2.
 Then I ran TopGO to obtain GO term enrichment of this subset.

-The subset of multicopy genes contained 6855 genes in T. fasciculata and 4820 genes in T. leiboldiana.
-After size correction, the sum of reported sizes for these two subsets are 6585 genes and 4796 genes.
-In other words, the difference in gene numbers is not very large (270 in Tfas and 24 in Tlei)- perhaps a correction in GO terms is therefore not necessary for the big scale.
+The subset of multicopy genes contained 6642 genes in T. fasciculata and 4820 genes in T. leiboldiana.
+After size correction, the sum of reported sizes for these two subsets are 6261 genes and 4693 genes.
+In other words, the difference in gene numbers is not very large (594 in Tfas and 127 in Tlei)- perhaps a correction in GO terms is therefore not necessary for the big scale.
 Of the selected multi-copy genes, 1968 (29 %) in Tfas and 1169 (24 %) have no GO terms at all.

-GO term enrichment was run on all multicopy genes, on a subset of genes belonging to families where copy number was larger in Tfas and on a subset of genes belonging yo families where copy number was larger in Tlei.
+GO term enrichment was run on all multicopy genes (2061 orthogroups), on a subset of genes belonging to families where copy number was larger in Tfas (916 orthogroups, 5721 genes) and on a subset of genes belonging to families where copy number was larger in Tlei (583 orthogroups, 2975 genes).
 This can give us an idea of the direction in which certain functions have had gene family expansion.

 Important: somehow some neuronal go terms have ended up in our annotation, we need to clean this out??